 How have their politicians done in public polling?
-The answer for the US states, like BC, is “rather good”, with all of the campaigning Governors and Senators up against their opponents.
+The answer for the US states, like BC, is “rather good”.

 The situation in Alberta is far more dire.

-There, Premier Kenney remains the second worst rated premier in the country and his party is down.
+There, Premier Kenney remains the second worst rated premier in the country and his party (the UCP at 38%) is down about 7 points this year and off 17 points from their 2019 electoral win.
 He is one of the few politicians in the world to not capitalize on Covid.